FREQUENTLY ASKED QUESTIONS

 What services are available to patients with dental coverage that is not Kaiser Permanente?

 Patients who have commercial dental coverage other than Kaiser Permanente dental can be seen, and the services provided will be based on their coverage.
+We recommend calling your insurance carrier for more specific information about what will be covered.
 If the insurance carrier does not cover the treatment, the patient will be billed for the services.

 Pricing & Payment